antproc/sythetic_thyroid_nodules/README.md

 Folder structure is controlled centrally in **`config.py`** – adjust only there.

-Becuase of the size, the fine-tuned diffusion model and the synthetic nodules can by found on google drive here: https://drive.google.com/drive/folders/1HP0bEvetqFJLmoaCttw9mruqrzUj5sn5?usp=sharing
+Due to its size, the fine-tuned diffusion model and the synthetic nodules can be found on Google Drive here: https://drive.google.com/drive/folders/1HP0bEvetqFJLmoaCttw9mruqrzUj5sn5?usp=sharing

 You can access and download the datasets from the following external sources: